-Figure 9 - Bland-Altman plots of the parameters for pathological volunteer.
-Red lines represent bias, blue dashed lines represent LoA.
+Figure 9.
+Bland–Altman plots of the parameters for the pathological volunteer.
+The red lines represent the bias, while the blue dashed lines represent the LoA.

-Bland-Altman plots are also presented in Figure 8 and Figure 9.
-The differences between methods are larger in both parameters assessed on pathological subject, however they present random distribution, so that no systematic or proportional error can be confirmed from this analysis.
+The Bland–Altman plots are presented in Figure 8 and Figure 9.
+While the differences between the methods were greater in terms of both parameters assessed using the pathological subject, they exhibited a random distribution, meaning no systematic or proportional error could be confirmed from this analysis.

-Discussion
+5. Discussion

-In the first analysis we compared RR intervals revealed from the two systems under test by means of Passing-Bablok regression.
-Results shown in Table II confirm that systems can be considered equivalent in the identification of R peaks along ECG signal as beat reference points.
+In the first analysis, we compared the RR intervals obtained via the two systems under examination by means of PB regression.
+The results (Table II) confirmed that the systems can be considered as equivalent in terms of the identification of the R peaks along the ECG signal as beat reference points.